bluechiptek/bct-account-provisioner/README.md

 ## INSTALLATION

-ocms-account-provisioner is written in Python3.
+bct-account-provisioner is written in Python3.

-ocms-account-provisioner requires aws cli to be installed.
+bct-account-provisioner requires aws cli to be installed.
 A requirements.txt has been provided which includes other packages needed to run tests.

 ## CONFIGURATION